The undergraduate program in Biology emphasizes the fundamental importance of research in advancing knowledge in the life sciences.

 Students are also encouraged to take advantage of the many research opportunities that are available off-campus in biomedical institutions around the Boston area.

 Students conducting research off-campus may be eligible to receive course credit for their research by finding a BC faculty member to act as a co-mentor with the director of the off-campus laboratory.
-Further information about off-campus research opportunities is made available to biology majors by contacting the Undergraduate Program Administrator in the Biology Office, Higgins 355.
+Further information about off-campus research opportunities is made available to biology majors by contacting Megan Barry, the Assistant Director of Undergraduate Program in the Biology Office, Higgins 355.